jupyter/jupyter_client/examples/tenki_provisioner/README.md

   runs on Linux inside the microVM.)
 - The guest image must have a Python interpreter; `ipykernel` is installed on first launch unless you bake it into the image (`install_ipykernel=false`).
+  The default image (Ubuntu 24.04 / Python 3.12) marks its system interpreter externally-managed (PEP 668); the provisioner handles this by retrying the install with `--break-system-packages` (the guest is disposable).
 - **Restart** provisions a fresh microVM — kernel restarts do not preserve guest state.